Xilinx/PYNQ/docs/source/pynq_overlays/base_overlay.rst

 Linux
 ^^^^^
-To rebuild an overlay source the Xilixn tools and run *make* in the overlay directory.
+To rebuild an overlay source the Xilinx tools and run *make* in the overlay directory.

 Windows